This Is What Whales Are Betting On Applied Materials

 What The Experts Say On Applied Materials:

+- DA Davidson has decided to maintain their Buy rating on Applied Materials, which currently sits at a price target of $155.

+- Wells Fargo has decided to maintain their Overweight rating on Applied Materials, which currently sits at a price target of $125.

+- Citigroup has decided to maintain their Buy rating on Applied Materials, which currently sits at a price target of $150.

-- Barclays has decided to maintain their Equal-Weight rating on Applied Materials, which currently sits at a price target of $95.
+- Mizuho has decided to maintain their Buy rating on Applied Materials, which currently sits at a price target of $150.

-- Morgan Stanley has decided to maintain their Equal-Weight rating on Applied Materials, which currently sits at a price target of $115.
+- Needham has decided to maintain their Buy rating on Applied Materials, which currently sits at a price target of $125.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.